triggerflow/triggerflow/docs/EXPERIMENTS.md

 # Autoscaling test

-The objective of this test is to prove that, when Triggerflow is deployed on scalable platforms and using event-based autoscaling polices (like with Kubernetes + KEDA or Knative Eventing), the resources are allocated only when it is needed, resulting in a serverless and pay-per-use execution model.
+The objective of this test is to prove that, when Triggerflow is deployed on scalable platforms and using event-based autoscaling policies (like with Kubernetes + KEDA or Knative Eventing), the resources are allocated only when it is needed, resulting in a serverless and pay-per-use execution model.

-The experiment consists on deploying a bunch of workspaces and producing events that activate the triggers from those workspaces.
+The experiment consists of deploying a bunch of workspaces and producing events that activate the triggers from those workspaces.
 Instead of producing all events at once, the events are generated in a pseudo-random way with pauses in between, so that there are instances of time where a worker processing a workspace is not receiving any events and it will be scheduled for deprovisioning.
 After some time, there will be events produced that reactivate the previously